kamushadenes/chloe/README.md

 You can download them from the [releases page](https://github.com/kamushadenes/chloe/releases).

-Windows might work if you compile from source but it's untested.
+Windows might work if you compile from source, but it's untested.

 ### From source